LDagnachew/LDagnachew/README.md

 # 👋 Hey, I'm Leul!

-I'm a **CS Student @ UT Austin** junior with a passion for **infra engineering** & leaning towards **ML Infrastructure/MLOps**.
+I'm a **CS Student @ UT Austin** junior with a passion for **infrastructure engineering** & leaning towards **ML Infrastructure/MLOps**.
 I thrive on solving complex system problems, optimizing performance, and building scalable solutions.

 ### 🚀 **What I'm Working On**

 - 🌱 I’m currently learning about System Design & Distributed Systems.
-- 💻 Currently laying out plans to build an ML Inference Engine, Open Source Contributing to MCP.
+- 💻 Currently laying out plans to build an ML Inference Engine, Working on Open Source Contributions to Firecracker + KubeFlow Spark Operator.
 - ⚡ Fun fact: I've been playing the Piano for 15 years 🎹

 ### 📬 **Let's Connect!**